 Our Board does not have a standing risk management committee, but rather administers this oversight function directly through our Board as a whole, as well as through various standing committees of our Board that address risks inherent in their respective areas of oversight.
 While our Board is responsible for monitoring and assessing strategic risk exposure, our Audit Committee is responsible for overseeing our major financial and cybersecurity risk exposures and the steps our management has taken to monitor and control these exposures.
 The Audit Committee also approves or disapproves any related person transactions.
-Our Nominating and Corporate Governance Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
+Our Nominating and Corporate Governance Committee monitors the effectiveness of our corporate governance guidelines.
+Our Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.